Antinomy of Common Flowers: Development

 Antinomy of Common Flowers was first announced via ZUN's blog in December 2016.
-The game was then released through Comiket on December 29, 2017, and on Steam on January 5, 2018.
+The game was then released at Comiket 93 on December 29, 2017, and on Steam on January 5, 2018.
 PlayStation 4 and Nintendo Switch ports were first announced in May 2019, and on March 21, 2021, Phoenixx produced a promotional video, which revealed a final release date of April 22, 2021.
 The Switch and PS4 version of Antinomy of Common Flowers use an English fan patch, making it the first Touhou game to be officially released in a language other than Japanese.

 Reception

-IGN gave the PC version a score of 8.5/10, praising the game's music, the originality of the story, and how the gameplay allowed for a variety of fighting styles, and was very accessible for people who were new to either Touhou or fighting games in general.
+IGN Japan gave the PC version a score of 8.5/10, praising the game's music, the originality of the story, and how the gameplay allowed for a variety of fighting styles, and was very accessible for people who were new to either Touhou or fighting games in general.
 However, they complained that a lack of players made it difficult to find matches with other people online.
-Comparatively, Noisy Pixel rated the PlayStation 4 version 7/10, praising its soundtrack, art direction, and gameplay, but lamented the lack of a move list on the game's pause menu, as well as the "somewhat spotty" translation.
 Movies Games and Tech gave particular attention to the large number of characters and gameplay options, but criticised the game's input lag and lack of voice acting.

-On Steam, 90% of player reviews were positive.